luciusssss/xkbqa-as-mrc/README.md

-# Cross-lingual Question Answering over Knowledge Base as Reading Comprehension
+# Cross-Lingual Question Answering over Knowledge Base as Reading Comprehension
-Data and code for *Cross-lingual Question Answering over Knowledge Base as Reading Comprehension*, Findings of EACL 2023
+Data and code for *Cross-Lingual Question Answering over Knowledge Base as Reading Comprehension*, Findings of EACL 2023

+Arxiv preprint: TBA

 ## Dataset: WebQSP-zh
 We present WebQSP-zh, a new dataset for cross-lingual KBQA.